CodeCs1/HibikiDuwuCa-LinuxSystem/README.md

 # HibikiDuwuCa LFS System [AKA: Vinux From Scratch (Linux From Scratch Vtuber Project)]
-# The first Linux From Scratch OS prepare to close when copyright (Vtube Rules)
+The first Linux From Scratch OS prepare to close when copyright (Vtube Rules)
-The Linux From Scratch System repos (for testing) {Added alpha version!}

 * Installation
-   - Download installation.sh file, simple.
+   - Download this repos to zip or clone this repos, simple.

 * How to use:
   - for LIVE CD